berlianoel/Cookiesid/README.md

 Do not use it for illegal or unethical activities.

+Feel free to modified, and please put my name credit there.
 Selling or repackaging this script in any form is strictly prohibited.

 The author is not responsible for any misuse or damage caused.